DataDog/pg_tracing/README.md

 - Execution Plan: A span is created for each node of the execution plan (SeqScan, NestedLoop, HashJoin...)
 - Nested queries: Statements invoked within another statement (like a function)
 - Triggers: Statements executed through BEFORE and AFTER trigger are tracked
 - Parallel Workers: Processes created to handle queries like Parallel SeqScans are tracked
+- Transaction Commit: Time spent fsync changes on the WAL

 ## Documentation